 Residents who have paid the $150 prepayment and decide to delay attendance at BSU may transfer this $150 prepayment to the next semester.
 If the resident does not attend BSU and live in the residence halls the next semester, the $150 prepayment will be forfeited.

 First-year residents may not cancel their room unless withdrawing from the University.
-With the exception of University Heights residents, non first-year residents may cancel the contract only at semester break (notification by December 1st) or upon immediate withdrawal from classes.
-A University Heights 10-month contract is binding from August 1st through May 31st of each year.
-A University Heights 12-month contract is binding from August 1st through July 31st of each year.
-Residents of University Heights may not cancel after Fall semester and still attend BSU for spring semester.
+Non first-year residents may cancel the contract only at semester break (notification by December 1st) or upon immediate withdrawal from classes.

-Residents may change or cancel a board plan during the first two weeks of each semester and will be charged for the initial board plan through the week of notification.
+Residents may change or cancel a meal plan during the first two weeks of each semester and will be charged for the initial meal plan through the week of notification.
 First-year residents are required to maintain a meal plan for the academic year.

-Residents may not change or cancel a board plan after the second week of a semester.
+Residents may not change or cancel a meal plan after the second week of a semester.

-- Fall residents who wish to cancel their contract for spring semester must submit a Room and/or Board Cancellation Request Form for spring semester at the Department of Housing & Residential Life on or before December 1, 2021.
-University Heights: Mid-year cancellation while continuing to attend BSU is not allowed.
+- Fall residents who wish to cancel their contract for spring semester must submit a Room Cancellation Request Form for spring semester at the Department of Housing & Residential Life on or before December 1, 2022, and must check out of their room by noon on December 15, 2022.

-- Fall residents who wish to cancel their contract for spring semester, but submit a Cancellation Request Form after December 1, 2021, will be charged a $150 late cancellation fee.
+- Fall residents who wish to cancel their contract for spring semester, but submit a Cancellation Request Form after December 15, 2022, will be charged a $300 late cancellation/winter break charge and must check out of their room within 48 hours.

-- Fall residents who wish to cancel their contract for spring semester and leave the residence halls without submitting a Cancellation Request Form will be charged a $150 late cancellation fee.
+- Fall residents who wish to cancel their contract for spring semester and leave the residence halls, but do not submit a Cancellation Request Form will be charged a $150 late cancellation fee.
 Residents who leave possessions in their room will be assessed a $100 fee for removal of these items.
 The items will be stored for 60 days and then abandoned.

 The Residence Hall and Dining Services Contract may be terminated by the University under the following conditions: